An extension of Furstenberg's theorem of the infinitude of primes: The extension of Furstenberg’s theorem

 \section{The extension of Furstenberg’s theorem}

-Attempting to adapt classic arguments about the infinity of primes, we observe an interesting extension of Furstenberg’s theorem of the infinitude of primes.
-We adapt the version of the original proof \cite{furstenberg} in \cite{aigner}.
+Attempting to adapt classic arguments about the infinity of primes, we observe an extension of Furstenberg’s theorem.
+The novelty of this proof is that we are applying Furstenberg's method in arithmetics with noncommutative and nonassociative products.
+We adapt the version of the original proof \cite{furstenberg} in \cite[p.~5]{aigner}. \begin{theorem} For all integer $k$, there are infinitely many primes on $\mathcal{Z}_{k}$. \end{theorem} \begin{proof} For each $k \in \Z$, we are going to define a topology on $\mathcal{Z}_{k}$.